cntehang/best-practices/README.md

 It provides high availablilty by cluster DNS.
 ConfigMap and Secrets that can be used to store environment variables.

-## 2. Application Loggin: Spring Cloud Sleuth
+## 2. Application Loggin: SLF4J + logback

-Spring Cloud Sleuth implements a distributed tracing solution.
-The https://cloud.spring.io/spring-cloud-sleuth/ has more information.
+We don't use Spring Cloud Sleuth for two reasons: 1)As a distributed logging library, it is a more complicated than the traditional single-system logging library such as logback.
+2) It doesn't support gRPC. gRPC is used as one of two major IPC channels.

 ## 3. Event System: Spring Cloud Stream with Kafka
 Most inter-service communication and system integration can use an event middleware as their communication channel to build a loosely-couple distributed system.
 Spring Cloud Stream (https://cloud.spring.io/spring-cloud-stream/) can use Kafka as its underlying communication channel to provide the functions of an event middleware.